Unknown Angles Worksheets

 - Guided Lesson - Three great scenarios of finding missing angles of triangles.

 - Guided Lesson Explanation - Once you understand the first one, all the others are a breeze.

-- The jungle is running wild with all types of missing angles.
-Find
+- Practice Worksheet - The jungle is running wild with all types of missing angles.
+Find them all.

-- Match the missing measures of angles to the shapes that are missing
+- Matching Worksheet - Match the missing measures of angles to the shapes that are missing them.

 - Each Interior Angle Worksheet Five Pack - How many sides do these shapes have and what are their angles?